-How Christmas Can Help Your Church Grow in 2012
+How Christmas Can Help Your Church Grow

 Churches sometimes underestimate the importance of the Advent and Christmas seasons when planning their growth stategies for the year.
 Because December is such a busy month, it can be tempting to "just make it through" and save up energy for a fresh start in January.